shihabus/lwc-playground/README.md

 -   called when an instance of the element is created or upgraded
 -   used for state initialization, setting up event listeners or creating shadow dom
+-   you can't access the child
+-   the host can be access as `this.template`, but attributes can't be added
+-   always call `super()` because it ensures proper `this` initialization
+-   don’t use a `return` statement inside the constructor body, unless it is a simple early-return (return or return this).
+-   don’t use the `document.write()` or `document.open()` methods.
+-   don’t inspect the element's attributes and children, because they don’t exist yet.
+-   don’t inspect the element’s public properties, because they’re set after the component is created.
+-   parent -> child

 ##### connectedCallback

 -   called each time the element is inserted into DOM
 -   useful for running set up code like fetching resources
+-   connectedCallback can be used to add attributes to the host and add eventListeners
+-   you can access the child
+-   to access host use `this`
+-   use `this.isConnected` to see if the component is connected to the DOM or not
+-   parent -> child

 ##### disconnectedCallback

 -   when element is removed from DOM
 -   place for clean ups
+-   event listeners are browser garbage collected, but good if you can remove them thus we can ensure no memory leaks
+-   parent -> child

 ##### attributeChangedCallback(attrName, oldVal, newVal)